+- Relief Valve An adjustable, spring-loaded valve that opens when a preset pressure value is reached.
+A relief valve is safety device, used to protect the circuit against hydraulic overload.
 Relief valves vary in design.
 Pilot controlled pressure relief valves are designed so that the relief pressure increases very little as the flow through the valve increases.
-For Breaker applications, they are recommended over direct acting type relief valves.

-- Dynamic Relief Pressure Also referred to as "Cracking Pressure".
+For Breaker applications, they are recommended over direct acting type relief valves. - Dynamic Relief Pressure Also referred to as "Cracking Pressure".
 The pressure measured at the moment the oil pressure exceeds the preset value of the relief valve and the spool "cracks" open. - Static Relief Pressure Also referred to as "Full Relief Pressure".
 The pressure measured at the moment the relief valve has opened fully and all oil is by-passed. - Opening Curve The opening curve is the rise of pressure between dynamic (first open) and static (all of the oil flow is bypassed).
 The dynamic pressure is always less than the static pressure.
-A relief valve adjusted to a dynamic pressure of 3000 psi (200 Bar) will crack open when the preset point is reached, but fully opens at a higher pressure.
+A relief valve adjusted to a dynamic pressure of 3000 psi (207 Bar) will crack open when the preset point is reached, but fully opens at a higher pressure.